 Landslip repair work blocks London Euston-Birmingham rail route

-Tens of thousands of train passengers are suffering severe disruption as repairs are carried out following a landslip on one of the UK’s busiest rail routes.
+Tens of thousands of train passengers suffered severe disruption as repairs were carried out following a landslip on one of the UK’s busiest rail routes.

 The incident between Coventry and Rugby blocked a section of the West Coast Main Line between London Euston and Birmingham New Street, Network Rail said.

-Some passengers are facing the addition of several hours to complete their journeys, with long diversions and rail replacement buses between Coventry and Northampton.
+Some passengers faced several hours added to journey times, with long diversions and rail replacement buses between Coventry and Northampton.

 Following the landslip, which happened on Sunday, Network Rail closed the line in both directions on Monday night to carry out repair work.